valor-software/valor-style-guides/css/css-style-guide.md

 }
 ```

-9. X[attributeName="val"]
+## X[attributeName="val"]

-The following style rule selects any element with an "attr" attribute whose value ends with ".jpg".
+The following style rule selects any element with an "src" attribute whose value ends with ".jpg".

 ```css
 img[src$=".jpg"] {